 9.3.1.
 Molluscum contagiosum is a skin infection caused by a poxvirus.
 This highly contagious viral infection most commonly affects children 2 to 11 years of age.
 It also occurs in sexually active adolescents.
 The lesions are flesh-colored or pearly white, small papules with central umbilication.
 The oral mucosa is rarely affected, but lesions may appear on the genital region and conjunctiva.
-Typically, occasionally there may be up to hundreds.
+Typically, children have 10 to 20 lesions, but occasionally there may be up to hundreds.
 Molluscum may also occur in conjunction with dermatitis.
 It can erupt and spread quickly in a child with underlying atopic dermatitis, or it can induce dermatitis in a child with previously clear skin (molluscum dermatitis).